-• Do you need to take immediate action to secure the safety of the pupil?

-- If you are concerned that a pupil might be in immediate danger or at risk of significant harm you must act immediately and before the end of the school day.
-A decision may need to be taken about whether it is safe for the pupil to return home. - Report your concerns directly to a member of the safeguarding team, as soon as possible.
+- Do you need to take immediate action to secure the safety of the pupil? - If you are concerned that a pupil might be in immediate danger or at risk of significant harm you must act immediately and before the end of the school day.
+A decision may need to be taken about whether it is safe for the pupil to return home.

+- Report your concerns directly to a member of the safeguarding team, as soon as possible.
 Where possible, this should be done 'face to face'.
-In the first instance our Designated Safeguarding Lead is Bryony Bardwell.
-If the DSL is unavailable, please report to our deputy DSL/s Hollie Phillips, Craig Roberts, Sarah Cuming, Emma Rant or Julie Gadd. - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
+In the first instance our Designated Safeguarding Leads are: Sharon Kirwan kirwans@melskshamoak.wilts.sch.uk or Scott Pollok spollok@melkshamoak.wilts.sch.uk If the DSL is unavailable, please report to our deputy DSLs: Fiona Litman litmanf@melkshamoak.wilts.sch.uk and Charlotte Richards Lewis Richards-lewisC@melkshamoak.wils.sch.uk - If no-one from your safeguarding team is available, speak to the most senior member of staff on site.
 If this is you, please refer to 'Role of DSL'. - If your concern relates to child on child abuse, refer also to Part 2 of this document and see also Part 5 of Keeping Children Safe In Education.

-- Record your concerns using CPOMS as soon as possible. - Instructions for logging on and a copy of the incident form can be found at the back of this policy and also in the staff room or Bryony's office.
+- Record your concerns using CPOMS as soon as possible. - Instructions for logging on can be found at the back of this policy.
+Any issues with CPOMs please contact Charlotte Richard-Lewis.

-Guidance on recording your concern (Please also refer to the CPOMS protocol)
+Guidance on recording your concern

-- Record the full date and time, location, your name and role and keep your record as factual as possible. - Use full names, not initials as we need to be able to identify who individuals - Use the pupil's own words where applicable and enclose any direct quotes in quotation marks. - Include what is it that you have seen/heard/noticed which concerns you?
+- Record the full date and time, location, your name and role and keep your record as factual as possible. - Use full names, not initials as we need to be able to identify who individuals are. - Use the pupil's own words where applicable and enclose any direct quotes in quotation marks. - Include what is it that you have seen/heard/noticed which concerns you?
 Has the pupil communicated that something is wrong?
 Verbally?
 Behaviour? - Ensure your record is clear and factual.
 If you have included your opinion in your report, have you made it clear that this is your opinion? - Include why what you have seen/heard/noticed concerns you?
-What are you worried will happen if this concern/incident is not responded to? - Is there any context you may be aware of?
-Is this concern the first or have you had other concerns? - Include any actions you have already taken. - If marks or injuries have been observed, record these on a body map.
-(Do not take photographs)

-• If a safeguarding/child protection concern/incident form is unavailable, handwritten notes can be made on a piece of paper.
+What are you worried will happen if this concern/incident is not responded to? - Is there any context you may be aware of?Is this concern the first or have you had other concerns? - Include any actions you have already taken. - If marks or injuries have been observed, record these on a body map.
+(Do not take photographs) - If a safeguarding/child protection concern/incident form is unavailable, handwritten notes can be made on a piece of paper.
 (This must be retained, even if the notes are subsequently written up / typed up onto a form).